Superman & Lois season 3

 The third season of the American television series Superman & Lois premiered on The CW on March 14, 2023.
 The series is based on the DC Comics characters Superman and Lois Lane created by Jerry Siegel and Joe Shuster.
-The season was produced by Berlanti Productions, DC Studios, and Warner Bros.
+The season was produced by Berlanti Productions, and Warner Bros.
 Television.

 The series stars Tyler Hoechlin and Elizabeth Tulloch as the titular characters, Clark Kent / Superman, a costumed superhero, and his wife, Lois Lane, the world's best and most famous reporter.
 Also returning are main cast members Alex Garfin, Erik Valdez, Inde Navarrette, Wolé Parks, Dylan Walsh, Emmanuelle Chriqui, Tayler Buck, and Sofia Hasmik.
-They are joined by Michael Bishop and Chad L. Coleman.
-Superman & Lois was renewed for a third season by The CW in March 2022.
+They are joined by Michael Bishop – replacing Jordan Elsass in the role of Jonathan Kent – and Chad L. Coleman.
+Superman & Lois was renewed for a fourth season in June 2023, which was later revealed to be its final season in November.